zelotbe/Zelotbe/README.md

 ### Hi there 👋
 I'm a web & mobile developer, just graduated from university Odisee with honors.
-- 🌱 I’m currently following the Three.JS course from <a href="https://threejs-journey.com/">ThreeJS-Journey</a>.
-- 📫 How to reach me: zelotbe@gmail.com | Discord: Zelotbe#8098
+📫 How to reach me: zelotbe@gmail.com | Discord: Zelotbe#8098

 <a href="https://github.com/devxb/gitanimals">
 <img